Ostorlab/agent_subfinder/README.md

 ## Getting Started
 The Subfinder Agent works collectively with other agents.
-It's job; from a domain name, discover all subdomains in a fast and efficient way, and pass its findings to other agents reponsible for scanning the subdomains, for example the [Nuclei agent](https://github.com/Ostorlab/agent_nuclei)
+It's job; from a domain name, discover all subdomains in a fast and efficient way, and pass its findings to other agents responsible for scanning the subdomains, for example, the [Nuclei agent](https://github.com/Ostorlab/agent_nuclei)

 To perform your first scan, simply run the following command: